univention/guardian/docs/guardian-manual/developer-quick-start.rst

 Registering capabilities
 ------------------------

-Finally, ACME Corporation wants to define some default :term:`capabilities<capability>` for their applications.
+Finally, ACME Corporation wants to define some default :term:`capabilities <capability>` for their applications.
-The :term:`guardian app admin` that installs Cake Express can change these later, but these default capabilities make it easier for Cake Express to work out of the box.
+The :term:`guardian app administrator` that installs Cake Express can change these later, but these default capabilities make it easier for Cake Express to work out of the box.

 They want to create: